 I began reporting on events I attended in person and chronicled the Jason Kenney Show from January of 2017 to the 2019 election.
-That was a lot of Jason Kenney.
-I am a storyteller and I told the story.
+I told the story that a lot of people didn’t want to hear.
+I aim to please.

 I’m also a super geek who gets exceptionally excited when I stumble upon a website that has every Speech from the Throne since 1965.